 Your stubborn strands refused to sink, having a party floating on top of the water.
 Your cuticles are slammed shut and difficult to open, so the water just simply could not get in and make it sink.
 It may seem like every product you use just seems to sit on top of your hair.
 The good news is because there are virtually no gaps in the cuticle, once moisture is inside, the strands retain it well.
 You will want to deep condition using heat at every shampoo.
 You can use a hooded dryer or steamer.
-The heat will open up the cuticle and allow the moisturizers in.
-Apply your moisturizers to damp hair—again, we need to open the cuticle and utilize every drop of moisture available.
-Avoid using heavy oils and butters because they are designed to seal the cuticle down.
+The heat will raise the cuticle and allow the moisturizers in.
+Apply your moisturizers to damp hair—again, we need to raise the cuticle and utilize every drop of moisture available.
+Avoid using heavy oils and butters because they can weigh the hair down.
 You also should not use products that are acidic (low pH)—again they are designed to close the cuticle.
 Moisturizing lotions or milks with humectants, like honey or glycerin, should help with moisture retention as these ingredients draw moisture from the air into your strands.
-You may also notice protein sensitivity, so avoid product with heavy protein content.
+You may also notice protein sensitivity, so avoid products with heavy protein content.

 So there you have it.
 It's really not intimidating at all.
 Once you know how your hair behaves and use the right products, you will notice a huge difference in the feel and overall health of your hair.
 Happy growing!